OpenNebula/docs/source/advanced_components/marketplace/container_images_usage.rst

 - `Firecracker recommended kernel <https://marketplace.opennebula.io/appliance/289ed567-a8b1-4111-aa74-d3b4393f336a>`__

-.. note:: The provides kernel images and configuration files have a basic configuration, custom kernel can be build to satisfy different use cases, as long as they fulfill the requirements specified above for the corresponding hypervisor.
+.. note:: The provided kernel images and configuration files have a basic configuration, custom kernel can be built to satisfy different use cases, as long as they fulfill the requirements specified above for the corresponding hypervisor.